-- Age 5 to 11 years: You will get the Pfizer-BioNTech mRNA vaccine. - Age 12 to 17 years: You can get either the Pfizer-BioNTech or Moderna mRNA vaccine. - Age 18 years and older: You can get either the Pfizer-BioNTech or Moderna mRNA vaccine.
-If you cannot get or do not want an mRNA vaccine, you can get a viral vector-based vaccine.
+- Age 5 years: You will get the Pfizer-BioNTech mRNA vaccine. - Age 6 to 17 years: You can get either the Pfizer-BioNTech or Moderna mRNA vaccine - Age 18 years and older: You can get either the Pfizer-BioNTech or Moderna mRNA vaccine.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine or a viral vector-based vaccine.